AdobeDocs/certification.en/help/certifications/restart-program.md

 ## Introduction

-The Adobe Restart Program is an initiative that allows individuals with expired Experience Cloud certifications to re-certify, free of charge.
+The Adobe Restart Program is an initiative that allows individuals with expired [!DNL Experience Cloud] certifications to re-certify, free of charge.
 If you have previously held an Adobe Digital Cloud Experience certification that has since expired, you may be eligible to Restart your certification via FREE and non-proctored testing formats.
 This program is a valuable resource for people seeking to enhance their digital expertise and stay competitive.

 ### Steps to restart your expired certification{#exams}